debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-local-application-servers/change-content-type-local-application-server.md

 2. Click **Save**.

-    -\>The Status frame of the Application server panel is updated with your last modifications.
+    -\&gt;The Status frame of the Application server panel is updated with your last modifications.